cccu-uk/U14553_AOS_Exercises/src/MCOMD3AOS_RFC_Logger/rfclogger.md

 # Introduction

 In this lab you will implement the Internet Engineering Taskforce RFC 5424 standard for syslog using ```bash```.
+You can just blind copy the code and place them in descending order into your script, but remember to read around each code block so you understand it.

 > **NOTICE**
 >